FAQs

 You should visit the dentist at least twice a year.
 A dental exam can reveal early signs of decay and disease that you may not see or feel.
 Catching these conditions early can help control them before they get worse and harder to treat.

-Additionally, a cleaning performed by a trained professional will remove plaque in areas you may have missed or cannot reach and can actually help to prevent periodontal and heart disease.
+Additionally, a cleaning performed by a trained professional will remove plaque in areas you may have missed or cannot reach, and can actually help to prevent periodontal and heart disease.

 How Often Should I Brush and Floss My Teeth?